 Have you ever made a cider that tasted flat and watery that made you feel like you wasted a bunch of time waiting for your cider to mature?
+Or, maybe the cider is too acidic?
 I know I have and I tried to correct it by adding sugar or apple juice concentrate but just wasn’t able to nail the flavor I was looking for.
 Sound familiar?

 Then I started playing acid adjustments and it has made major improvements and cut down on the amount of backsweeneding needed!